BOC/ARTI Mutual Recognition Arrangement

 Currently, this option is not available.

-8. Am I automatically allowed to work in Ireland once I become an Athletic and Rehabilitation Therapist Certified (ARTC)?
+8. Am I automatically allowed to work in Ireland once I become an Certified Athletic Therapist (CAT)?

-Becoming an Athletic and Rehabilitation Therapist Certified (ARTC) does not have any legal status as per your eligibility to work in Ireland if you are not an Irish or EU citizen.
+Becoming a Certified Athletic Therapist (CAT) does not have any legal status as per your eligibility to work in Ireland if you are not an Irish or EU citizen.
 For more details please regarding visas please see visas and for more information regarding employment permits, please see work permits.

 9. Where can I go to get an application to do the ARTI certification exam?